-Here we answer some of the most popular questions about easy-turning compost barrels, what tumble composting is, how to use a compost tumbler, and how long it takes to compost.
+Here I answer some of the most popular questions about easy-turning compost barrels, what tumble composting is, how to use a compost tumbler, and how long it takes to compost — aka make black gold.

 What Is a Compost Tumbler?

-To put it simply, a compost tumbler is a sealed container, such as a barrel that you can rotate or tumble.
+To put it simply, a compost tumbler is a sealed container, such as a barrel you can rotate or tumble.
 The two main differences between a compost tumbler and a compost heap or pile are:

 - A compost tumbler is sealed so it generates heat more quickly, speeding up the composting process